epwalsh/obsidian.nvim/README.md

 - `:ObsidianLinkNew` to create a new note and link it to an in-line visual selection of text.
   This command has one optional argument: the title of the new note.
 If not given, the selected text will be used as the title.
 - `:ObsidianWorkspace` to switch to another workspace.
-- `:ObsidianRename` to rename the note of the current buffer or reference under the cursor, updating all references to the note in the vault.
+- (experimental) `:ObsidianRename` to rename the note of the current buffer or reference under the cursor, updating all backlinks across the vault.
+Since this command is still in alpha and could potentially write a lot of changes to your vault, I highly recommend committing the current state of your vault (if you're using version control) before running it.

 ### Demo